What Does the Bible Say about Depression?

 Anger Management Exercises: Find the Path to Peace

 Is anger putting a strain on your relationships, damaging any self-respect you have left, and taking a toll on your peace?
-This article will present some sound anger management exercises to help you manage your anger and finally walk in the joy of self-control.
+This article, brought to you by Newport Beach Christian Counseling, will present some sound anger management exercises to help you manage your anger and finally walk in the joy of self-control.

 Acquire a Box of Tools and Use Them